 What do Gyms look like?

-They look more like domed arenas perched on top of towers.
-They start off rather short but, when enough Pokémon are added to them, they grow and become much more substantial.
+Gyms look like domed arenas perched on top of towers.
+They start rather short but, when enough Pokémon are added to them, they grow and become much more substantial.
 The arena rises higher and flags showing the symbol of the controlling team drop down to fill the space.
 An empty Gym will be white and silver, but once a team has taken over a Gym, the colors will change to yellow, blue, or red to reflect Team Instinct, Mystic, or Valor respectively.

-How do put your Pokémon onto a Gym to claim or help defend it?
+How do you put your Pokémon in a Gym to claim or help defend it?

-The method for getting onto a Gym hasn't changed.
+The method for getting into a Gym hasn't changed.
 If a Gym is empty, or controlled by your team but still has a slot open:

 - Approach a Gym until you're within range.
-It has to be either empty or controlled by your team with at least one slot available in order for you to join it.
+It has to be either empty or controlled by your team, with at least one slot available for you to join it.

 - Tap on the Gym.